On the additive chromatic number of several families of graphs: Introduction

-It is known that the conjecture holds for trees \cite{LUCKYORIGINAL,ORLOW} and, recently, for non-bipartite planar graphs of girth at least 26 \cite{LUCKYCHOICE}.
+Up to date, the conjecture has been proved for trees, complete graphs (since $\eta(K_n) = n$ \cite{LUCKYORIGINAL}), non-3-colorable planar graphs with girth at least 13 and non-bipartite planar graphs with girth at least 26.

 Our contribution in this work is to give the exact value of the additive chromatic number of several families of graphs and expand the number of cases in which the conjecture is satisfied.
-In addition, we propose an integer programming formulation for ACP which is used for checking the conjecture over all connected graphs up to 10 vertices.
+In addition, we propose a tool which is used for checking the conjecture over all connected graphs up to 10 vertices.